-On the opposite edge of town, as well as the opposite end of the political spectrum, stands Forte Prenestino, a 32 acres wide squatted ex-military fortress, that did celebrate its 20th year of full activity in 2007.
+On the opposite edge of town, as well as the opposite end of the political spectrum, stands Forte Prenestino, a 32 acres wide squatted ex-military fortress, that has been active since 1987.
 If you’re in Rome on May 1st don’t miss their Non-Labour Day 24-hour long party.

 By the end of the day, head for a drink and some nibbles at Necci’s bar in the Pigneto area, the favourite place of late film director Pier Paolo Pasolini.
 Don’t worry if you’ve never heard of him or the Italian Neorealist movement, you’ll immediately connect with the potato puffs and the thick slices of frittata that come with your glass of wine.

 Check out our Secret Seven post for more fun and unusual things to do in Rome on a city break.

 Fancy watching a movie but see no point in staying indoors on a warm Roman night?
 Go to one of the many arena cinemas which pop up around the city during the summer, in squares and parks, where the locals love to watch the season’s blockbusters and occasional arthouse stuff.